 In economics, ‘neoliberal’ is a confusing term that doesn’t actually mean anything useful, but refers to the current dominant contemporary national and international economic policy.
-Neoliberalism sacrifices domestic production and security, the domestic social contract (wages, benefits, unions, and social programs), and environmental regulation in favor of cheaper exports to maximize trade.

 The name of this policy is confusing for Americans because we tend to associate the word ‘liberal’ with Social Justice Lite and the Democratic Party.
 That is political liberalism.
 But in economics it’s a half-hearted revival of obsolete economic theory from the early 1800s.

 Neoliberalism aims to maximize trade.
 For this it sacrifices domestic production and security, the domestic social contract (wages, benefits, unions, and social programs), and environmental regulation in favor of cheaper exports.